-1956 Cooling type
+Cooling type

-- 1958 Is cooling present?
-If not ignore all cooling services. - 1959 Time required to make triage = 1 min
+Is cooling present?
+If not ignore all cooling services.
+Time required to make triage = 1 min Is there only one cooling generator?
+If so ignore Cooling 2b Time required to make triage < 1 min

+TABS/TES Is TABS present?
+If not ignore Cooling 1b Is TES present?
+If not ignore Cooling 1g Typical time required to make triage = 1 min

+Controlled ventilation

+Most of the ventilation services are actionable, defined in standards and have impacts (at least in terms of energy savings) that are attributable to their functionality levels.
+None should evidently be omitted on the grounds of low relevance except potentially:

+For Ventilation 1a Air flow control an additional functionality level 4 was suggested by stakeholders: 'Demand control ventilation based on biometric indicators'.
+In practice it might be hard to inspect this and there might be considerable overlap with the functionality level 3 'demand based control based on air quality sensors'.
+Therefore, this suggested additional functionality level 4 is not included in the streamlined set of SR services.

-1961 Is there only one cooling generator?
-If so ignore Cooling 2b 1962 Time required to make triage < 1 min 1963 1964 TABS/TES 1965 Is TABS present?
-If not ignore Cooling 1b 1966 Is TES present?
-If not ignore Cooling 1g 1967 Typical time required to make triage = 1 min 1968 Controlled ventilation 1969 Most of the ventilation services are actionable, defined in standards and have impacts (at least in 1970 terms of energy savings) that are attributable to their functionality levels.
-None should evidently be 1971 omitted on the grounds of low relevance except potentially: 1972 1973 Ventilation 2b - Room air temp. control (Combined air-water systems) - which has modest impact 1974 and is likely to be difficult to assess (it concerns the levels of coordinated control within combined 1975 air-water systems) 1976 1977 Ventilation-5 for Humidity control and Ventilation-6 on Reporting Information regarding Indoor Air 1978 Quality are services have been added to the Task 1 services catalogue since the first progress report.
-1979 These two services are not yet defined in standards or any commonly available evaluation protocol.
-1980 In the case of the humidy control the functional levels could be difficult to assess so for now is 1981 omitted from the streamlined methodology; however, the information reporting functional levels are unambiguous and hence can safely be retained.
-1982 1983 1984 Ventilation 4 - Heat recovery control: icing protection is defined in EN15232 but has rather modest 1985 impacts.
+Ventilation 2b - Room air temp. control (Combined air-water systems) - which has modest impact and is likely to be difficult to assess (it concerns the levels of coordinated control within combined air-water systems)

+Ventilation-5 for Humidity control and Ventilation-6 on Reporting information regarding Indoor Air Quality are services have been added to the Task 1 services catalogue since the first progress report.
+These two services are not yet defined in standards or any commonly available evaluation protocol.
+In the case of the humidy control the functional levels could be difficult to assess so for now is omitted from the streamlined methodology; however, the information reporting functional levels are unambiguous and hence can safely be retained.
+A stakholder has commented that the service of humidity control is especially relevant for healthcare facilities in order to reduce hospital-acquired infections.
+If dedicated SRI schemes for specific building typologies would emerge, it can be investigated whether humidity control should be part of the streamlined list of SR services in healthcare buildings.

+Ventilation 4 - Heat recovery control: icing protection is defined in EN15232 but has rather modest impacts.
 It may therefore be a candidate for omission from the streamlined methodology.

-1986 \rightarrow Triage 1987 Is controlled ventilation present (in any central form) if not ignore all CV services.
-1988 Typical time required to make triage = 1 min 1989 1990 1991 Lighting 1992 Lighting is a moderately important energy use in households but is important in non-residential 1993 buildings.
-If a walk-through inspection is required it could be somewhat time consuming so some 1994 may consider it is a moot issue whether lighting should be assessed in households.
-Nonetheless it is 1995 kept in the streamlined methodology for all building types.
-In part this is because it is certainly 1996 technically assessable.
-Note, the energy savings impacts ascribed to good lighting control solutions 1997 in EN15232 seem very conservative against those that can be derived from EN15393 and were 1998 reported in the Lot 37 Ecodesign Lighting Systems study.
-It is likely then that the impacts are greater 1999 than currently captured in the Task 1 catalogue and SRI methodology.
-2000 2001 All of the three lighting services are actionable, defined in standards and have impacts (at least in 2002 terms of energy savings) that are attributable to their functionality levels.
+Is controlled ventilation present (in any central form) if not ignore all CV services.
+Typical time required to make triage = 1 min may consider it is a moot issue whether lighting should be assessed in households.
+Nonetheless it is kept in the streamlined methodology for all building types.
+In part this is because it is certainly technically assessable.
+Note, the energy savings impacts ascribed to good lighting control solutions in EN15232 seem very conservative against those that can be derived from EN15393 and were reported in the Lot 37 Ecodesign Lighting Systems study.
+It is likely then that the impacts are greater than currently captured in the Task 1 catalogue and SRI methodology.

+Lighting

+Lighting is a moderately important energy use in households but is important in non-residential buildings.
+If a walk-through inspection is required it could be somewhat time consuming so some

+All of the three lighting services are actionable, defined in standards and have impacts (at least in terms of energy savings) that are attributable to their functionality levels.
 None should evidently be omitted on the grounds of low relevance although the impacts of the Lighting-1b Mood and time based control of lighting in buildings service are somewhat less than the others.